MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

     - By default, only Office document types are protected.
 Other file types can be protected when you define them in the registry.
 For instructions, see [File API configuration](../develop/file-api-configuration.md) from the developer guidance.

+    - A new advanced client setting to run the scanner with a low integrity level if you run the scanner with an account that has privileged rights.
+[More information](../rms-client/client-admin-guide-customizations.md#run-the-scanner-with-a-low-integrity-level )

 - For [Get-AIPFileStatus](/powershell/module/azureinformationprotection/Get-AIPFileStatus), the Rights Management issuer and the date that the content was protected is now included in the output.

 **Additional changes**: